peterlee123hi/personal-blog/src/content/thoughts/random-late-night-thoughts-on-life.md

 - Don't be contrarian or conformist for the sake of it, exercise critical thought
 - Being likeable is very important in all aspects of life
 - Don't do too much fake work and trick yourself into thinking you're doing real work
 - Don't focus on hype, tech has gone through so many hype cycles (robotics, AR/VR, self-driving cars, crypto, quantum, 3D printing, nanotech).
-The overall hype has only been real a few times (drones, AI, cloud, mobile).
+The overall hype has only been real a few times (drones, AI, cloud, mobile, telehealth, fintech).
 There's tons of problems to work on outside of hype
 - Food tastes better when you don't know the exact ingredients and recipe.
 Things in general are better when there is still a little mystery and novelty